Come, experiment at the new Science Discovery Zone

 What is the Food Innovation Hub, external link and how is it affiliated with the SDZ?

 The Food Innovation Hub is an accelerator that works with startups worldwide to rethink and reshape the future of food.
 It is a Ryerson accelerator that has partnered with the SDZ based on our shared interests in design thinking (evidence-based innovation) and improvement of our food ecosystem.

 How can students get involved with the SDZ?
 Are there any upcoming events?

-If students are interested in taking advantage of the SDZ to explore an idea or find a mentor, the first step is completing one of our application forms: google formThe Science Discovery Zone Individual Application or google formThe Science Discovery Zone Idea/ Project Submission.
+If students are interested in taking advantage of the SDZ to explore an idea or find a mentor, the first step is completing one of our application forms: google formThe Science Discovery Zone Individual Application, external link or google formThe Science Discovery Zone Idea/ Project Submission, external link.

 The SDZ will be hosting an alumni mentoring event and open house in April 2017.
 Monthly events are also planned, where we will investigate the challenges and opportunities for innovation in Canada over the next 50 years.
 From food to medical marijuana to mental wellness to privacy and security, we are going to have something for everyone.

 Another way that students can get involved is by enrolling in the RySciMatch program through The Chang School.
 The Faculty of Science runs this program every winter, and this year the SDZ will also be involved.
 This non-credit course is open to all undergraduate students who are interested in acquiring research experience through mentors including senior undergraduates, faculty and external industry partners.